norcino/Minded/README.md

 * Exception handling decorator
 * Logging command decorator

-Each decorator represent a layer around the handler, like an onion, each layer has and must have a single responsibility and the order used to register them in the dependency injection, is important to drive the order of execution.
+Each decorator represent a layer around the handler, like an onion, each layer has and must have a single responsibility and the order used to register them in the dependency injection, is important to drive the order of execution (First registered, First executed).

 **Command processing flow**